kimrin/ja.text8/README.md

 # ja.text8
-ja.text8 is a small (100MB) text corpus from the web (japanese wikipedia).
+original ja.text8 is a small (100MB) text corpus from the web (japanese wikipedia). it modified by kimrin for one line per one article format.

-You can download ja.text8 corpus from the following link:
+You can download ja.text8 corpus from the following link(original corpus):

 * [ja.text8.zip](https://s3-ap-northeast-1.amazonaws.com/dev.tech-sketch.jp/chakki/public/ja.text8.zip)

+this repository contains ja.text8.20180601.100MB that is body of the new corpus.

 # Usage
 You can train word2vec by ja.text8.